weblate/qTox_enhanced-1/doc/user_manual_en.md

 In the friend's window you can customize some options for this friend specifically.

-- _Auto answer:_ chooses the way to autoaccept audio and video calls.
+- _Auto answer:_ chooses the way to auto-accept audio and video calls.
   - _Manual:_ All calls must be manually accepted.
   - _Audio:_ Only audio calls will be automatically accepted.
 Video calls must be manually accepted.
   - _Audio + video:_ All calls will be automatically accepted.